NormanTUD/smartlocate/README.md

 - Fast searching for specific objects in images.
 - Supports Sixel graphics for visualizing results.
 - Easy to install and use.
 - Automatic face recognition (use `--face_recognition` while indexing).
 It will ask you (hopefully only once) per person what their name is, so it can recognize them later on automatically.
+You only have to label a person once (or a few times, when the images are VERY different), and after being labelled once, it will auto-detect them in other images as well.

 ## Installation